SAJ-2001/PLMAM-PLA/README.md

-# PLMAM-PLA: a novel deep learning model based on pretrained language model and attention mechanism for protein-ligand binding affinity prediction
+# PLMAM-PLA: a method using pretrained language models and attention mechanisms for protein-ligand binding affinity prediction
 ## Table of Contents

 1. [Introduction](#introduction)